 Plus, when your customers open your emails, it’s a signal to their email service provider (ESP) that you’re a welcomed sender and won’t end up in the spam folder.

 Here are a few quick tactics you can implement to optimize your welcome emails:

-Give your holiday shoppers insights and set expectations on what promotions you are running during the holiday season.
+Give your holiday shoppers insights and set expectations on what promotions you’re running during the holiday shopping season.

 Here are a few things to include in your promotional emails to subscribers:

 Shipping information (including final delivery dates).